nataliakusmirek/Portfolio-Website-V1/README.md

 # Portfolio-Website-V1

-This is my first portfolio website, created with HTML and CSS.
-I am planning to create multiple versions until the final version, which will include React.js.
+This was created in the fall of 2021, and is considered one of many versions before the final version of my portfolio website.
+I decided to start this project after reviewing the basics of HTML and CSS in my AP Computer Science Principles course, which gave me a starting point for programming this.

+More versions to come soon!